GUIDE-VAE: Advancing Data Generation with User Information and Pattern Dictionaries: Results Discussion

-As can be seen from Fig. \ref{fig:sample_comparison}, all models can generate samples that are very close to the ground truth.
+As shown in Fig. \ref{fig:sample_comparison}, all models can generate samples that are very close to the ground truth.
 Please note that these were generated using only the user embedding, month, and weekday information pieces.
-Also, recall that the ground truth profile was never seen in the training.
-This showcases the generalization power of GUIDE-VAE.
+Also, recall that the ground-truth profile was never seen during training, indicating GUIDE-VAE's generalisation ability.
 Another qualitative outcome of this experiment is the plausibility of the generated samples.
-As one can see, not only the median ones but all samples get less noisy with the increasing pattern dictionary size.
-We claim that the larger the pattern dictionary, the more likely it is to observe realistic samples.
+As one can see, not only the median samples but all samples become less noisy as the pattern dictionary size increases.
+This suggests that the larger the pattern dictionary, the more likely it is to observe realistic samples.